As we enter a new year, experts expect UK house prices to continue to rise due to a lack of homes coming on to the market.

 - Keep up to date on the latest coronavirus news and advice with Which?

-Since last July, the UK property market has been on the rise, led by the government temporarily cutting stamp duty.
+The market soared during 2021, with activity led by the government temporarily cutting stamp duty.

 The biggest savings of up to £15,000 ended on 30 June, but buyers in England and Northern Ireland were able to save up to £2,500 if they bought a home before the end of September.